SongEve/Final-Project/README.md

  Put the 'training_data'file and 'testing_data_release'file in the code folder.

- To reproduce the result, just run the cell one-by-one in the .ipynb file.
+ To reproduce the result, just run the cell one-by-one in the .ipynb file under the code folder. 👍